julianthome/biofuzz/README.md

 have instrumented the `php_mysql` module.
 The steps necessary to get access to the database statements are illustrated in the following.
 The explanations are based on Ubuntu 12.02.
-Note that BioFuzz expects the database queries to be logged to `/tmp/logger.log` and does not care about the logger that is being used.
+Note that BioFuzz expects the database queries to be logged to `/tmp/logger.log` and does not depend on any specific logger.

-For getting the sources, and for preparing the built of the php MySQL module, one could execute the following commands:
+To get the sources, and to prepare the built of the php MySQL module, one may execute the following commands:

 ```bash
 apt-get source php5_mysql